MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 - `edge://flags/#edge-project-kodiak-look-and-feel`
 - `edge://flags/#edge-project-kodiak-policy-filter`
 - `edge://flags/#edge-automatic-profile-switching`
+- `edge://flags/#edge-automatic-guided-switch`

 The private preview includes some visual treatments for the work browser window, a lightly managed personal browser window, and automatic switching between work and personal browser windows for a growing number of websites.

+### How to enable using experimental policy

+1. Download the [Microsoft Edge for Business Personal Browser Policy File](https://download.microsoft.com/download/7/2/b/72b5fe45-5cd0-4ae1-9367-fc96ff293385/Microsoft Edge for Business Personal Browser Policy File.zip).
+This file is EXPERIMENTAL and will be deprecated with Microsoft Edge version 116.
+2. Install the policies using one of these methods: [Add the administrative template to an individual computer](/deployedge/configure-microsoft-edge#add-the-administrative-template-to-an-individual-computer) or [Add the administrative template to Active Directory](/deployedge/configure-microsoft-edge#add-the-administrative-template-to-active-directory)
+3. Restart Microsoft Edge: `edge://restart`.

 ## Unmanaged BYOPC preview